 We are constantly reminded of the dangers of sun exposure and encouraged to constantly wear sunscreen to prevent skin damage, but by doing this we are missing out on all the healthy benefits of sunshine.
 In addition, using sunscreens that contain TOXIC chemicals may even CAUSE more health issues.

 The earth, humans, plants, and animals all need sunshine to survive.
-The sun is the primary (and best) source of Vitamin D, which is crucial for immunity, mental health, hormone productions, bone health, and sleep.
-Sunlight also helps to regulate your circadian rhythm, improve mood and cognition, and has even been shown to reduce risk for certain cancers.
+The sun is the primary (and best) source of Vitamin D, which is crucial for immunity, mental health, hormone production, bone health, and sleep.
+Sunlight also helps to regulate your circadian rhythm, improve mood and cognition, and has even been shown to reduce the risk for certain cancers.

 Each year more and more people are deficient in Vitamin D, have low levels of immunity, struggle with sleep, and regularly experience brain fog.
 Could this be in part from our lack of sunshine?

 Even without an answer to this question, it seems obvious that we BENEFIT from natural sunshine, so the question becomes, how can we get the BENEFITS of sun exposure while minimizing the risks?

 Being conscious of how and when we interact with the sun and loading up on foods that offer sun protection are great starting points!
 In fact, diet is an often-overlooked tool for mitigating the harmful effects of the sun.
 It is not a coincidence that many of the foods that provide sun protection are those that are easily available in the summertime!
 Another reason to eat seasonally!